theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-theo-notes.md

 "What is the origin of social inequality?": if not the biggest question, then what is?
 Move from European thinkers to indigenous thinkers

-## Chapter 2 ~ Wicked liberty ~ the indigenous critique and the myth of progress. ~ p 27 ~ 4%
+## p27 Chapter 2 ~ Wicked liberty ~ the indigenous critique and the myth of progress. ~ p 27 ~ 4%

 Departure from pristine simplicity

 Great Man theory of history

+the story of humanity’s original innocence, and unwitting departure from a state of pristine simplicity on a voyage of technological discovery that would ultimately guarantee both our ‘complexity’ and our enslavement.

+the Great Man theory of history

+Ignore depth of the the context of men that were famous

+Even Rousseau taken out of his context

-### In which we show how critiques of eurcentrism can backfire and end up turning aboriginal thinkers into soft puppets.
+### p28 In which we show how critiques of eurocentrism can backfire and end up turning aboriginal thinkers into soft puppets.

 Dijon: essay competition on the question: what is the origin of inequality among men, And is it authorized by natural law?